-An application checklist is a formal document that systematically organizes all the tasks or requirements needed when requesting admission or approval for something.
+An application checklist is a formal and quality checklist that systematically organizes all the tasks or requirements needed when requesting admission or approval for something.
 It can be a time-saving tool when applying for college, law school, a loan, a visa, or a job.

 They are usually printed on paper but may also be transformed into a digital file.
 In some cases, application checklists go hand in hand with standard application forms issued by a company or organization.